ESL skit for first and second conditionals - I'm bored!

 Teen: I’m so bored.

-Kicks the tin again.
-They go to a corner of the stage and hang out chatting, hands in pockets, looking bored.
-As they head across the stage a second group comes on talking…
+Students kick the tin again.
+Then, they go to a corner of the stage and hang out chatting, hands in pockets, looking bored.
+Meanwhile, as they head across the stage, a second group comes on talking.

 Group 2